 The Absolute Best Stabilizer for DSLR On The Market!

-- Imorden's handle(inner diameter: 16mm) is specially researched and developed according to photographers' specific needs
+- 4. COMFORTABLE HANDLE: IMORDEN's handle(inner diameter:16mm) is specially researched and developed according to videographers' specific needs.
+Ergonomic design, comfortable to hold, agile to operate.

 The IMorden S-60c is a wonderful handheld stabilizer with excellent versatility.
 It has a specially designed handle, created with photographer’s needs in mind.
 Not only is it comfortable to hold, it is easy to operate – perfect for beginners.
 This stabilizer is made with a carbon fiber shaft, which is about 2.5 lbs. lighter than the aluminum version.
 We love that it feels lighter – it makes working with the S-60c a breeze.
 Please note, however – the weight capacity for this model is between two to six lbs.
 We would not recommend the S-60c if your set-up weighs more than that.